samiahmedsiddiqui/custom-permalinks/README.md

 # Custom Permalinks

-> :information_source: Incase of found any site breaking issue after upgrading to the latest version then please report the issue on [WordPress Forum](https://wordpress.org/support/plugin/custom-permalinks/) OR [GitHub](https://github.com/samiahmedsiddiqui/custom-permalinks) with complete information to reproduce the issue and move back to the old version.
+> :information_source: In case of found any site breaking issue after upgrading to the latest version then please report the issue on [WordPress Forum](https://wordpress.org/support/plugin/custom-permalinks/) OR [GitHub](https://github.com/samiahmedsiddiqui/custom-permalinks) with complete information to reproduce the issue and move back to the old version.
 You can download any of the old version from here: https://wordpress.org/plugins/custom-permalinks/advanced/

 Lay out your site the way *you* want it.
 Set the URL of any post, page, tag or category to anything you want.
 Old permalinks will redirect properly to the new address.
 Custom Permalinks give you ultimate control over your site structure.